HadiAbbasi/HiLanguageManager/README.md

     }
 }
 ```
-As you can see, hello is  the common key between all meaning words. then you can switch between languages using:
+As you can see, hello is  the common key between all words mean the same thing. then you can switch between languages using:

 ```
 //main.qml